-The David Asper Centre for Constitutional Rights is a centre within the University of Toronto, Faculty of Law devoted to advocacy, research and education in the areas of constitutional rights in Canada.
+The David Asper Centre is devoted to realizing constitutional rights through advocacy, research and education.
 The Centre aims to play a vital role in articulating Canada’s constitutional vision to the broader world.
 The cornerstone of the Centre is a legal clinic that brings together students, faculty and members of the bar to work on significant constitutional cases and advocacy initiatives.
 The Centre was established through a generous gift from UofT law alumnus David Asper (LLM ’07).

 The Latest from Our Blog

 - A historical first for the SCCSeptember 24, 2019The Asper Centre is intervening in the upcoming Supreme Court of Canada case of Conseil scolaire francophone de la Colombie Britannique v British Columbia (Éducation) relating to whether British Columbia failed to adequately fund and support French […]